-The best way perhaps, to write about a per-formance of this kind, is, to choose the "golden middle way" not to praise too highly nor to minimise the efforts made.
+The best way perhaps, to write about a performance of this kind, is, to choose the "golden middle way" not to praise too highly nor to minimise the efforts made.

-If enthusiasm and hard work were the only In enhancing many and mark work were the only factors to be judged, then I would say without any hesitation whatsoever, that last Tnesday's concert was an undeniable success, and if ap-plause is to be taken at its face value, then I might just as well lay my pen aside.
-Yet some-thing ought to be said, we owe it to our readers, when family means a stem did not attend. who for one reason or other did not attend.
+If enthusiasm and hard work were the only factors to be judged, then I would say without any hesitation whatsoever, that last Tuesday's concert was an undeniable success, and if applause is to be taken at its face value, then I might just as well lay my pen aside.
+Yet something ought to be said, we owe it to our readers, who for one reason or other did not attend.